ramsundharVenkadesan/RealEstate/Architecture-Migration-Guide.md

 * **V2 (Current):** An Agentic RAG system that utilizes a ReAct (Reasoning + Acting) framework to autonomously decide which market data to retrieve and how to filter it by geography.

 ## Core Architectural Transitions
-A. **Data Orchestration & Logic**
+### Data Orchestration & Logic
 * **Legacy:** Orchestration was handled by Pipeline.py, which used subprocess.run() to execute scripts in a fixed order.
 * **Current:** Orchestration is handled by a LangChain Agent in Retrieval.py.
 The agent identifies city-specific intent (e.g., "Globe" vs "Phoenix") and dynamically applies metadata filters to the retrieval tool.
-B. **Storage & Knowledge Base**
+### Storage & Knowledge Base**
 * **Legacy:** Data was persisted in local <area>.json files, which were read by analysis scripts.
 * **Current:** Data is indexed in a Pinecone Vector Store.
 Content is transformed into 1536-dimensional embeddings using google-genai, allowing for semantic retrieval rather than basic keyword matching.
-C. **Extraction Strategy**
+### Extraction Strategy**
 * **Legacy:** Used a Scrapy engine (Spider.py) for deep crawling of specific domains with custom User-Agents.
 * **Current:** Uses a Tavily AI Crawler in Ingestion.py to perform targeted, multi-city "shallow-wide" crawls, tagging every document with city metadata for precise filtering.